-Medium-high impact firms will see full risk assessments conducted every two to four years.
+Medium-high impact firms will see risk assessments conducted every two to four years.
 These will look at the full spectrum of risks a firm is likely to face.
-Approximately ten percent of medium-low impact firms will also be subject to proportionate full risk assessment visits each year.
-In addition to these visits, the Central Bank's European obligations with respect to the Supervisory Review and Evaluation Process required for all firms subject to the Capital Requirements Directive and for insurance companies who will be required to conduct Own Risk and Solvency Assessments under the Solvency II Directive will be met through PRISM.
+Approximately ten percent of medium-low impact firms will also be subject to proportionate risk assessment visits each year.
+In addition to these visits, the Central Bank's European obligations with respect to the Supervisory Review and Evaluation Process required for all firms subject to the Capital Requirements Directive and for insurance companies required to conduct Own Risk and Solvency Assessments under the Solvency II Directive will be met through PRISM.
 There will also be a regular programme of interaction with the directors and senior management of such firms to ensure that supervisors can understand strategic developments and emerging risks at such firms.

-Low-impact firms will be regulated using a combination of reactive and thematic techniques.
+Low-impact firms will be regulated using a combination of reactive and pro-active thematic techniques.
 We will increasingly use technology to supervise these firms in an efficient way: by investing in technology to automate receipt and analysis of financial returns - minimising the time spent on process.
 Our objective is to have the capacity to get automatic alerts to dedicated teams when a low-impact firm fails key financial health checks.
 In addition, consumer focused low impact firms will be subject to conduct focused thematic visits to ensure that they are treating customers fairly.
 Some financial sectors will also be subject to prudentially focused thematic work, for example on client asset security.
 Finally, we may conduct occasional summary inspections of low impact firms.
-Enforcement action will be taken against firms that are failing to meet appropriate prudential and consumer protection standards.
-We have significantly increased resources in this area to reflect the new approach.
-Throughout all engagement tasks, our supervisors will challenge the staff and leadership of the firms they supervise, adopting a questioning and sceptical attitude, placing a premium on understanding the important issues a firm faces as opposed to conducting process audits.
-Will PRISM prevent failures of regulated firms?